Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: The Epistemic Parity Methodology

 \subsection{Reproducing Experimental Studies}

-We adapt three concepts of reproducibility---\emph{values}, \emph{findings}, and \emph{conclusions}---from Cohen et al~\citet{cohen2018three} into a practical taxonomy for reproducing a statistical analysis in a peer-reviewed publication, and implement a class structure that allows us to conduct concrete experiments around this taxonomy (summarized in Figure~\ref{fig:class_diagram}).
+We adapt three concepts of reproducibility---\emph{values}, \emph{findings}, and \emph{conclusions}---from \citet{cohen2018three} into a practical taxonomy for reproducing a statistical analysis in a peer-reviewed publication, and implement a software framework that allows us to conduct concrete experiments around this taxonomy (see Section~\ref{sec:software}).

-The atomic element in reproducibility is a \textit{finding}, defined by Cohen as ``a relationship between the \textit{values} for some reported figure of merit with respect to two or more dependent variables.''
+The atomic element in reproducibility is a \textit{finding}, defined by \citet{cohen2018three} as ``a relationship between the \textit{values} for some reported figure of merit with respect to two or more dependent variables.''
 For the purposes of our study, a \textit{finding} consists of a natural language statement (i.e., a \emph{claim}) reported in a publication, along with evidence provided by one or more quantitative or qualitative sub-statements about the analysis.

 Evidence for a \textit{finding} consists of a comparison between two or more \textit{values} that can be evaluated as a Boolean condition.
-A value may be a scalar measurement (i.e., $34.1\%$), an aggregated or computed result (i.e., an odds ratio of $1.2$), or even an implicit threshold expressed in natural language (e.g., ``a low rate'' or ``a strong correlation'').
+A value may be a scalar (i.e., $34.1\%$), an aggregated or computed result (i.e., a regression coefficient of $1.2$), or even an implicit threshold expressed in natural language (e.g., ``a low rate'' or ``a strong correlation'').
 In these cases, we instantiate the language as a quantitative threshold, applying conventions from the literature when they exist.
-For example, a common convention is that Pearson's correlation is considered ``strong'' when the $r$ value is larger than 0.7.
+For example, a common convention is that Pearson's correlation is considered ``strong'' when $r$ is larger than 0.7.

 A special case of a \textit{finding} is a qualitative \textit{visual finding} that often appears in the form of a figure, table or diagram.
-A figure encodes a multitude of potential \textit{findings}; we do not (necessarily) consider each of these sub-\textit{findings} on their own in our analysis, but rather treat them as a single \emph{visual finding}: we attempt to reproduce the figure itself, and subjectively evaluate its similarity to the original.
-Consider Figure~\ref{fig:qualitative}, where the top sub-figure shows a percentage breakdown of drug use across demographic groups from~\citet{fairman2019marijuana}, and the bottom sub-figure shows the same breakdown replicated by us on DP synthetic data generated by MST at $\epsilon=e$.
+A figure encodes many potential \textit{findings}; we do not (necessarily) consider each of these sub-findings on their own in our analysis, but rather treat them as a single \emph{visual finding}: we attempt to reproduce the figure itself, and subjectively evaluate its similarity to the original.
+Consider Figure~\ref{fig:qualitative}, where the top sub-figure shows a percentage breakdown of drug use across demographic groups from~\citet{fairman2019marijuana}, and the bottom sub-figure shows the same breakdown reproduced on DP synthetic data generated by MST at $\epsilon=e$.